 WhatsApp Link Preview Not Working — How to Fix It

-og:title— the bold headline in the previewog:description— the short text below the titleog:image— the thumbnail (must be at least 300×200 px, ideally 1200×630 px)og:url— the canonical URL
+<head>is parsed for Open Graph tags:og:title— bold headline in the previewog:description— short text below the titleog:image— thumbnail (minimum ~300×200 px, ideally 1200×630 px)og:url— canonical URL

 1. Missing or empty og: tags

-The most common cause.
 WhatsApp requires og:title and og:image at minimum.
 If either is missing, you'll get no preview.

 2. og:image is too small or inaccessible